389ds/389ds.github.io/docs/389ds/howto/howto-fedora-release-process.md

 -   Then copy in the contents of **cl-info** underneath the header

+-   kinit *id*@FEDORAPROJECT.ORG

 -   **fedpkg verrel** - Verify changes to spec file is producing the correct version.

--   **fedpkg new-sources /home/source/ds389/389-ds-base-1.4.1.6.tar.bz2 /home/source/ds389/jemalloc-5.1.0.tar.bz2**  - tar ball created by git archive cmd from above, and always include **jemalloc**
+-   **fedpkg new-sources /home/source/ds389/389-ds-base-1.4.1.6.tar.bz2 /home/source/ds389/jemalloc-5.1.0.tar.bz2**  - tar ball created by git archive cmd from above, and always include **jemalloc**.
+Another option is just **uploading** the recent tarball **fedpkg upload /home/source/ds389/389-ds-base-1.4.1.6.tar.bz2**

 -   **git status** - Should show the "sources" and ".gitignore" are staged

+-   remove from **sources** file the useless tarballs

 -   **fedpkg srpm** - Create a “*.src.rpm” file